Trader Reputation & Faction Alignment

 Why is one player getting a surcharge at a neutral port and another isn’t?

 Neutral/unincorporated ports never apply Faction Alignment surcharges.
 The surcharge you’re seeing is from Trader Reputation, which applies everywhere.
 The two players have different Trader Rep scores — one has likely been killing traders and the other hasn’t.
-Check the Trader Reputation bar in your Factions tab.
+Check the Reputation card in your Stats tab.

 My Alignment Score is 32 — why am I paying more?